 They deliver the right content at the right time to the right target audience, and they create memorable customer experiences.

 Content is king!
 By now, customers are by far much more familiar with the concept of e-commerce and online shopping, as it has been there for more than a quarter of a century.
 Also, special holiday campaigns, running in the last quarter of the year, have become a common practice for almost every business.
 Because of this, customers have become used to being bombarded with special offers and discounted prices from an almost unaccountable number of brands.
-To cut through the holiday “noise”, a more unique and “content-first” approach can help you catch the attention of (potential) customers.
-Particularly, personalized content is best when it comes to creating efficient holiday campaigns.
-For instance, personalized shopping experiences, such as gift guides and shopping assistants can be helpful in many ways.

-Simplicity is key!
+3. Simplicity is key!

-It can be easy to be caught up in the hustle of all this holiday marketing strategy, campaign, and content planning.
+It can be easy to get caught up in the hustle of all this holiday marketing strategy, campaign, and content planning.
 Essentially, the key to keeping calm is to do as the Scandinavians do: keep it simple.
-In other words, start in time and start small with your holiday marketing campaign planning.
+In other words, start on time and start small with your holiday marketing campaign planning.
 Additionally, to keep it also simple for your customers, pitch only one idea, one benefit, and one emotion at the same time in each message.
 The emotion will draft your customers in and will help them remember your brand and products/services.
 Show your customers what your products/ services can provide and how they can benefit from buying them.

 16 Holiday Marketing ideas to boost sales